-As the form I was asked to fill out (ex 12,13" Foreign Jail Credit Ruestionnaire") contained both talse information "The above inmate has requested." and was not an identifiably official form, I requested to have it sent to my lawyer.
-I obtained this form an identifiably it is marked to make it to my lawyer the very next day, this fit. (& 116t 17 was a friday) According to the DSCC memo dated to fait 17 (ex 11) which I received on if 24 fit, the decision was made on 6 21-17 or before.
-The form (ex 13,13) didn't even have a chance to reach my lawyer's office before a decision was rendered.
-Even if the form had been proper and contained no false information, there was no possibility of me no false information, there was no possibility of me being able to complete it in that time frame.
-Furthermore, being able to complete the form I require supporting documentation to properly complete the form I require supporting documentation which my lawyer is in possession of I was told by staff to contact the USCC which my lawyers were to do on 9tilf 17 Accordingly, I have two issues:

-1.)
-439 previously credited days were "uncredited"; and

-2) This decision was rendered under false pretenses,

-I believe the timing and nature of this action is both arbitrary and capricious as well as amounting to an abuse of discretion.
+As the form I was asked to fill out (ex 12, 13 " Foreign Jail (redit Ruestionnaire") contained both faise in for mation "The above inmate has requested. " and was not an identifiably official form, I requested to have it sent to my lawyer.
+I altained this form on BHIZHIZ and mailed it to My lawyer the very next day, ofthe fif.
+(8 fist 17 was a Friday.)
+According to the DSCC memo dated 8/21/17 (ex11) which I received on Bta4 +17, the decision was made on 6-21-17 or before.
+The form (ex 12, 13) didn't even have a chance to reach my lawyer's office before a decision was rendered.
+Even if the form had been proper and contained no false information, there was no possibility of me being able to complete it in that time frame, Furthermore, to properly complete the form I require supporting documentation which my lawyer is in possession of II was told by staff to contact the USCC which my lawyers were to do on 9711717 Accordingly, I have two issues: 1.)
+439 previously credited days were "uncredited"; and 2.)
+This decision was rendered under false pretenses, I believe the timing and nature of this action is both arbitrary and capricious as well as amounting to an abuse of discretion.
 Furthermore, I believe a decision was rendered without the observance of procedure required by law.